Robert Kegan: How the Way We Talk Can Change the Way We Work and Immunity to Change

-Immunity to Change

 Immunity to Change (2009), the next book by Kegan and Lahey, revisits the immunity map of their previous book.
-The authors describe three dimensions of immunity to change: the change-preventing system (thwarting challenging aspirations), the feeling system (managing anxiety), and the knowing system (organizing reality).
+The authors describe three dimensions of immunity to change: the change-preventing system (thwarting challenging aspirations), the feeling system (managing anxiety), and the knowing system (organizing how we understand reality).
 They further illustrate their method with a number of actual case studies from their experiences as consultants, and they connect the method to a dialectic of three mindsets, called socialized mind, self-authoring mind, and self-transforming mind.
-(These correspond to three of the "evolutionary truces" or "orders of consciousness" in Kegan's earlier books.)
+(These correspond to the interpersonal, institutional, and interindividual "evolutionary truces" or "orders of consciousness" in Kegan's earlier books.)
 Kegan and Lahey also borrow and incorporate some frameworks and methods from other thinkers, including Ronald A. Heifetz's distinction between technical and adaptive learning, Chris Argyris's ladder of inference, and a reworded version of the four stages of competence.
 They also provide more detailed guidance on how to test big assumptions.

-The revised immunity map worksheet in Immunity to Change has the following structure: (0) Generating ideas.
-(1) Commitment (improvement) goals.
-(2) Doing / not doing.
-(3) Hidden competing commitment (and worry box).
-(4) Big assumption.
-(5) First S-M-A-R-T test: Safe, Modest, Actionable, Research stance (not a self-improvement stance), Testable.
+The revised immunity map worksheet, introduced in Immunity to Change, has five interlinked columns designed to target anxiety mechanisms that contribute to an immunity to change: